 Chief Financial Officer (CFO)

 The Chief Financial Officer takes care of all things related to the in-flow and expenditure of the Municipal Corporation's assets and monies.
 The Chief Financial Officer is responsible for ensuring the transparent and jurisprudent allocation of monies to finance infrastructural and social projects undertaken by the Corporation while keenly monitoring procurement activities performed on the Corporation’s behalf.
-The Chief Financial Officer is charged with taking all steps permissible in law to collect all monies owing to the Council.
+The Chief Financial Officer is charged with taking all steps permissible in law to collect all monies owing to the Corporation.
 The Chief Financial Officer also oversees all schemes related to the financing of staff welfare activities such as transportation and uniform allowance or staff loans.
 The Clarendon Municipal Corporation's current Chief Financial Officer is Mr. Wayne Brown.
-He is qualified in Accounting, which is the minimum qualification for the post.
+He holds a Masters Degree in Finance and Banking.

-The Inspector of the Poor administers all the Municipal Corporation's activities and effors related to social welfare services including oversight of the Clarendon Infirmary and supervision of the Matron.
-The Clarendon Municipal Corporation's current Inspector of Poor, Mrs. Patricia Anderson, has dedicated many years of service to Poor Relief in the parish first as a poor relief officer.
-The poor relief officer qualifies for the post with the requisite GCSE/CSEC qualifications together with passing the written Board of Supervision (for the relief of Poor in Jamaica) examination.
+The Inspector of Poor administers all the Municipal Corporation's activities and efforts related to social welfare services including oversight of the Clarendon Infirmary and supervision of the Matron.
+The Clarendon Municipal Corporation's current Inspector of Poor, Mrs. Jeanette Samuels Morris, has dedicated many years of service to Poor Relief in the parish first as a poor relief officer.
+The poor relief officer qualifies for the post with the requisite GCSE/CSEC qualifications, NCTVET Certification together with passing the written Board of Supervision (for the relief of Poor in Jamaica) examination.